Status Update: Just got possessed by ghost OMG!!! #glowing

 - Played with in Animaniacs when Katie Ka-Boom hides in a closet carrying three conversations on a phone with a long, tangled cord for her mother to trace.

 - Tambry from Gravity Falls is rarely seen not looking at her phone.
 According to Wendy in one episode, the fact that she was looking up from her phone for extended periods was evidence she was having the best time of her life.
+She uses it less when she starts dating her friend Robbie.

 - Candace Flynn from Phineas and Ferb is often shown on the phone with best friend Stacy.
 She seems to carry her cellphone everywhere as well.